apapenheim/apapenheim.github.io/_trc/2020identity.md

 ![Delaney 2020 Website]({{ site.baseurl }}/images/2020identity/web/DEL-web.png)

 Bad news for those unfond of the full-screen splashpage, as we will be seeing a lot of them today.
 Immediately upon scrolling, thrust forward and leapfrogged down to the next full-screen element, the viewer is treated to a fleeting glance of… a dress shirt?
 (See the uncharacteristically bright bar towards the top in the above screenshot.)
-It appears that a video ad now overlays the original content on the splash screen, and the two objects are of different dimensions.
+It appears that a video element now overlays the original content on the splash screen, and the two objects are of different dimensions.

 The inattention to detail continues through to the remainder.
 Colour is not handled with care in this web presence, and it seems every full-screen, browser-hijacking slide in this internet-ified PowerPoint deck has a different overlay and entirely disparate character.
 While the photography may have been intelligently selected, each is so individually processed and distinctive that I see no real "family resemblance" between any of the work.
 The duotone landscape shown above the footer is really funky.
 Rusty trees remind me of the <a href="https://en.wikipedia.org/wiki/Red_Forest" target="_blank">Chernobyl Exclusion Zone</a>, though – for those playing along at home in the Old Line State – I am sure that Western Maryland has copious idyllic charm.